-It Is Time to Consider Switching to eLearning
+It Is Time to Consider Switching to Virtual Learning

 Online training has come a long way in the last two decades.
 With the plethora of e-learning authoring tools that have emerged, virtual learning is more effective and engaging than ever before.
 It’s also much more cost-effective than conventional classroom-based training.
-The following are just some of the advantages of e-learning over in-person training.
+Following are just some of the advantages of e-learning over in-person training.

 One of the biggest advantages of e-learning is that employees can access exactly what they need when they need it.
 With on-demand training, there are no logistical or scheduling complications.
 You just hired a new employee?
-That employee can access training that’s specifically designed for those in their job role on their first day at work.
+That employee can access training specifically designed for those in her job role on her first day at work.
 She doesn’t have to wait for a training session that’s scheduled for the following month.

-Measurable.
 At the end of most in-person training, an evaluation sheet is distributed.
 If participants say they liked the training, then it’s considered a success.
 But, actually, just because participants say they liked the training doesn’t mean they learned and retained the information presented.
 Evaluating actual mastery of new content requires an assessment.
-With e-learning, measuring mastery is easy, and learning management systems can typically generate reports on employee performance with a couple of clicks.
+With e-learning, measuring mastery is easy, and learning management systems can generate reports on employee performance with a couple of clicks.

 Given the limitations imposed by the pandemic, there’s even more impetus to switch to e-learning.
 For more information about how e-learning can address key challenges for dental organizations, download our eBook.
-To get a better sense of what’s possible with e-learning, take a look at our short course demo on dental office customer service.
+To get a better sense of what’s possible with e-learning, look at our short course demo on dental office customer service.

-If you’d like to chat with us about how our organization can save you money, while optimizing your training programs, contact us.
+If you’d like to chat with us about how our organization can save you money while optimizing your training programs, contact us.